martybo/Warehouse_Dashboard/README.md

 ---

 ## 🌟 Features
-- Real-time CSV parsing from GitHub
+- Real-time JSON parsing from GitHub
 - Color-coded stock indicators (Green, Amber, Red)
 - "On Order" icon displayed as 🚚
 - Search by product name, PIP code, or barcode